whimsial/liver-stator/README.md

 other metadata-based criteria.
 It also generates a diagnostic plot to visually assess the quality of the data after filtering.

+Note, to update percentage of mitochondrial DNA removed you just need to update parameter `max.mt=10`, which specifes 10\% by default.
+This is callable from `qc.seurat` function.

 ### Step 5: process and visualize variable genes in a Seurat object

 Perform a series of operations on a Seurat object to identify